Garam Khoon: Plot

 Sood Saheb (Nazir Hussain) is a rich & reputed industrialist in the city.
-He has a beautiful wife (Sulochana) and two twin sons, Babloo & Ravi (Vinod Khanna in double role).
-Vishal (Ajit) is the manager in Sood Industries.
-He is very cunning person.
-He secretly works for the underworld don, Rajan Seth.
-One day he is caught red handed and got fired by Sood Saheb immediately.
-Vishal kidnaps Sood's twin son (Babloo) to seek revenge.
-Babloo grows up and becomes a criminal who works for Vishal.
-Ravi takes care of her father's business.
-Ravi loves Rama and engages with her.
-Ramesh sends Babloo to Ravi's place to take over all the business and property.
+He has a beautiful wife (Sulochana) and twin sons, Babloo & Ravi.
+Vishal (Ajit) the cunning manager of Sood Industries secretly works for an underworld don, Rajan Seth.
+When he is caught red-handed and fired by Sood, Vishal kidnaps Babloo as an act of revenge.

+Babloo (Vinod Khanna) grows up to become a criminal working for Vishal.
+Ravi (Vinod Khanna) takes care of his father's business and is engaged to Rama.
+Rajan sends Babloo to Ravi's place to take over the business and property.

-Will both brothers be able to recognize each other?
+Will the brothers recognize each other?

 Will the whole family be together?

 Will Vishal get punishment for his bad deeds?